 Improve your look for a greater good

 Just as you are to push the envelope with your current knowledge, you should do the same with your body and style.
 Accepting changes and going with the flow will open so many doors!
 If you are fitted to a frame, you cannot escape the life you are suffocated in.
 If you aren’t happy with your current wardrobe, ask your fashionista friend to raid your closet and take you shopping.
 Your current haircut is making you look older than you are?
 Change it!
 The fact your teeth are crooked is making you feel insecure?
 Get invisible braces and smile your life away!
 The most negative things that bother us are, in fact, very simple to solve – we just need to know where to look for a solution.

 Embrace your mistakes and failures

 Stop the praxis of being judgmental about your failures and accept them with grace.
-Rather than be ashamed of your past mistakes, learn to recognize the lessons you’ve learnt from them!
+Rather than be ashamed of your past mistakes, learn to recognize the lessons you’ve learned from them!
 Also, know that everyone fails from time to time – the difference is, they’re keeping it quiet.

 Change your mental tape and focus on your assets

-Be very careful of what you are thinking!
+Be very careful about what you are thinking!
 Don’t trust your negative thoughts when they spring into mind; rather, replace them with affirmations focused on your intellectual, physical and personal assets.
 List all the positive things you’ve got to say about yourself and say them out loud.
 Confident men do it all the time!